ishmeet-codes/ishmeet-codes.github.io/my_experience/readme.md

 I'm grateful for the opportunity to lead such a dedicated team and share knowledge with an enthusiastic audience.
 This workshop was not just about Pandoc; it was a lesson in learning, growth, and collective progress.

+# Day 9 of Induction: Inspirational Talks and Self-Reflection

+Today marked the 9th day of our induction program at Guru Nanak Dev Engineering College, and it began with an inspiring session in the auditorium.
+We had the honor of being addressed by the retired principal of our college, who shared numerous stories of his former students, including Karamveer Bajwa, the head of Google in seven countries, among others.
+His anecdotes were not only motivational but also offered valuable life lessons.

+He encouraged us to relax and reflect on how we want to spend our lives, emphasizing the importance of self-awareness and goal-setting.
+As part of this introspective exercise, he asked us to write down our details, followed by four good traits, four bad traits, four things we aim to learn from college, four expectations we have from college, and four areas we wish to improve upon.

+Following this reflective session, our second guest, Dr. Pushpinder Singh, took the stage.
+He delved into fascinating topics related to memory—both good and bad aspects—and discussed various learning styles.
+His insights helped us understand how our memory works and how we can optimize our learning processes, which was incredibly enlightening and practical.

+These sessions provided a perfect blend of inspiration and practical advice, leaving us with a deeper understanding of ourselves and how we can make the most of our college experience.
+The day was a significant step in our journey of self-improvement and growth.

 # Day 10: Peer Interaction and an Early Finish